camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ---

-The process engine's purpose is to orchestrate activities of multiple participants.
-These activities may be implemented in the form of a human worker performing a user task as well as in the form of code performing an automated task.
-In order to trigger a user task, the process engine provides a task list that users can access to check if there is work to do.
-In order to trigger an automated task, the process engine has two ways:
+The process engine supports two ways of executing service tasks:

-1. Synchronous invocation of code deployed along with a process application
+1. Internal Service tasks: Synchronous invocation of code deployed along with a process application
-2. Providing a unit of work in a list that can be pulled by workers
+2. External tasks: Providing a unit of work in a list that can be pulled by workers

-The first option is used when code is implemented in the form of a [JavaDelegate]({{< relref "user-guide/process-engine/delegation-code.md#java-delegate" >}}) for a service task or in the form of a script for a [script task]({{< relref "user-guide/process-engine/scripting.md#use-script-tasks" >}}).
-The second way is more similar to the way how the process engine offers work to human users.
-That means, instead of synchronously executing code it offers a unit of work to a worker to fetch and complete.
+The first option is used when code is implemented as [Delegateion Code]({{< relref "user-guide/process-engine/delegation-code.md" >}}) or as a Script "user-guide/process-engine/scripting.md" >}}).
+By contrast, external (service) tasks work in a way that the process engine publishes a unit of work to a worker to fetch and complete.
 We refer to this as the *external task pattern*.

+Note that the above distinction does not say whether the actual "business logic" is implemented locally or as a remote service.
+The Java Delegate invoked by an internal service task may either implement the business logic itself or it may call out to a web/rest service, send a message to another system and so forth.
+The same is true for an external worker.
+The worker can implement the business logic directly or again delegate to a remote system.

 # The External Task Pattern